Table of Content

-The Recruiting Insight 2026 Annual Agent Migration Report analysed 184,097 productive agents across four major MLS regions, tracking $15.72 billion in annual transaction volume.
+The Recruiting Insight 2026 Annual Agent Migration Report analyzed 184,097 productive agents across four major MLS regions, tracking $15.72 billion in annual transaction volume.
 The findings reframed how high-performing brokerages think about keeping their best people.

 Agents who move internally—changing offices, restructuring team arrangements, or evolving their role within the same brokerage—average $5.47 million in annualised production.
 Agents recruited from outside average $4.27 million.
 That’s a 28% production gap in favour of internal movers.
 And when it comes to retention, internal movers stay at a rate of 89% over 12 months, compared to 76% for external recruits.